spapadopoulos/spapadopoulos.github.io/_posts/2018-10-14-literature-emotions.md

 Let's get started!

 First, we pull the English emotion-related lexicons from the [WordNet-Affect](https://github.com/kylehg/sentiment-analysis/tree/master/lexicons/wordnet) project.
-Then we call [Google Translate API](https://py-googletrans.readthedocs.io/en/latest/) to translate them in German.
+Then, we call the [Google Translate API](https://py-googletrans.readthedocs.io/en/latest/) to translate the lexicons in German.

 ```python
 translator = Translator()